May 5-8, 2022

 During this special weekend, we will learn and practice some of the essential, beautiful skills and rituals that have woven us together for millennia.
 We’ll gather around an altar and a fire to share stories, rituals, and prayers.
 Together, we’ll explore traditional crafts, self-care, wild foraging, medicine making, and more.

 With the loving guidance of wise women from diverse backgrounds, we’ll learn to nurture the feminine strength within each of us that has sustained our ancestors, and that springs directly from the Earth.
 As we practice ancient skills and explore timeless ideas, we will connect with each other and with the nature of womanhood, throughout the ages and across all walks of life.

 What is Rewilding?

-Through rewilding, we connect with our truest selves and our roots in the natural world
+Through rewilding, we connect with our truest selves and our roots in the living world

 As a result, we’re able to access a much-needed inner compass to help navigate our busy, modern lives.
 Even though we all have a deep well of creativity, healing, and wisdom within us, many of us have forgotten how to get in touch with it.
 Rewilding is a path toward remembering.

 Why is rewilding for women important?

 We believe that empowered, grounded, earth-centered women are an essential part of a healthy world.
 But it can be hard to embody these qualities with the pressures of daily life, especially if we feel isolated or alone!
 In the face of rampant ecological and social upheaval, it’s easy to feel overwhelmed or powerless.
 In these modern times, we organize our lives on our phones, communicate via the Internet, and live in a culture so very estranged from each other and the Earth.
 Yet, the power and wisdom of the wild world continues to speak to us, and through us.